codership/documentation/galeracluster/source/documentation/mysql-wsrep-options.rst

    "``IGNORE_NATIVE_REPLICATION_FILTER_RULES``", "Ignore replication filter rules for cluster events."
    "``IGNORE_CASCADING_FK_DELETE_MISSING_ROW_ERROR``", "Ignore missing row errors when applying a cascading delete write set.
 This a workaround for https://bugs.mysql.com/bug.php?id=80821."
-   "``APPLIER_IGNORE_MISSING_TABLE``", "MySQL has an anomaly to sometimes add an excessive tablemap event in binlog.
+   "``APPLIER_IGNORE_MISSING_TABLE``", "MySQL has an anomaly to sometimes add an excessive tablemap event in the binlog.
 This can happen in use cases related to multi-table updates and trigger definitions to a third table, which is not effectively needed in applying of the replication events.
-With wsrep_mode "APPLIER_IGNORE_MISSING_TABLE", replication applier will ignore the failure to open such a table, which would not be used in the actual applying."
+With wsrep_mode "APPLIER_IGNORE_MISSING_TABLE", the replication applier will ignore the failure to open such a table, which would not be used in the actual applying."

 .. code-block:: mysql